gohugoio/hugo/docs/content/en/commands/hugo_config.md

 ### Synopsis

-Print the site configuration, both default and custom settings.
+Print the site configuration, both default and custom settings, and install modules from "go.mod".

 ```
 hugo config [command] [flags]